 Prolonged periods of exhaustion brought about through the fact that any form interaction I have with any other person or event I choose to attend, never begins or ends in the moment of that interaction, much less my arrival or departure of an event.

-A process of extracting past experiences with those specific individuals, mutual social connections, locations and the experiences of past similar events then takes over…
+A process then takes over, extracting files detailing past experiences with those specific individuals, mutual social connections, locations and the experiences of past similar events, etc, etc…

 - Past conversations replayed